webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## Background and motivation

 This architecture supports two browser protocols.
 V1 provides two-party P2P compatibility with HTTP join/leave, initiator election, queued messages, reconnect grace, and opaque string room/client IDs.
-V2 adds numeric `u64` IDs, authenticated browser registration, P2P↔SFU mode transitions, and multi-party SFU media.
+V2 adds numeric `u64` IDs, token-bound browser registration, P2P→SFU mode transition, and multi-party SFU media.
 The Rust `sfu` crate is a signaling-agnostic `sansio::Protocol` media engine whose `RoomId` and `ClientId` are `u64` and whose `SFUEvent` API accepts joins, SDP, ICE candidates, and leaves.

-The Rust rewrite must preserve that V1 contract for existing AppRTC-compatible clients while adding a V2 protocol that can start as two-party P2P, upgrade to multi-party SFU media, and optionally downgrade to P2P again.
-It must also prevent the HTTP web edge, signaling authority, and media worker from independently deciding room membership or call mode.
-The design therefore makes one signaling authority responsible for room state and routes browser SDP/ICE either to the P2P peer or to the assigned SFU worker.
+The current implementation preserves the V1 contract for existing AppRTC-compatible clients while adding a V2 protocol that starts as two-party P2P and upgrades to multi-party SFU media.
+SFU→P2P downgrade remains a planned extension and is explicitly labeled as such below.
+One signaling authority owns room state and routes browser SDP/ICE either to the P2P peer or to the assigned SFU worker.

 Browsers use long-lived, full-duplex WebSocket signaling channels, AppWeb uses unary gRPC calls multiplexed over a reusable HTTP/2 channel, and SFU workers use long-lived bidirectional gRPC streams.
 The media plane remains WebRTC between browser and SFU.